-Permaculture and Sustainability
+Permaculture & Sustainability

-Permaculture seeks to take care of the land and the people, and to reinvest energy into the system for long-term abundance, productivity, and resilience.
+Permaculture seeks to take care of the land, people, and reinvest energy into the system for long-term abundance, productivity, and resilience.
 Sustainable agriculture’s goal is to provide for today’s needs without jeopardizing the future needs of our children grandchildren, and all life on Earth.
 We try to design and refine our practices of land and ecosystem management mindful of the ethical standards of permaculture and sustainable agriculture.
 Often the basis of our practices comes from traditional knowledge specific to Pacific islands agroforestry.
 We also keep abreast of the latest findings and best management practices from researchers in university, government, nonprofit, and commercial agriculture organizations.

 It’s no secret that Kaua`i and other remote islands in the Pacific are overly dependent on food imports to sustain its people.
 The Kaua`i Food Forest has and will continue to positively impact our the community by inspiring and training homeowners, farmers, and organizations to establish and maintain food forest systems around Kaua`i and throughout Hawai`i.
 More food forests means more food sovereignty through access to healthy locally-grown food that can be consumed immediately after harvest for maximum nutrition.
 Each food forest that is established can generate the seeds and cuttings needed to begin new food forests, as well as drive innovation as each forest is tailored by the ingenuity and preferences of its creators.